comkieffer/terrapin/readme.md

 [lapp](http://stevedonovan.github.io/Penlight/api/modules/pl.lapp.html#)
 modules.

-Future releases of penlight will tackle the task of removing some of the less used parts of penlight but this is not a big priority at the moment.
+Future releases of this OS/API will tackle the task of removing some of the less used parts of penlight but this is not a big priority at the moment.

 Terrapin is not compatible with other computercraft operting systems.
 This is